 Keeping customers in the loop makes them more understanding and less likely to complain or return a product.

-Embracing technology to optimise the last mile delivery process is a must for businesses that want to stay competitive.
+Embracing technology to optimize the last mile delivery process is a must for businesses that want to stay competitive.
 A lot can be automated, too, whether it’s the printing of shipping labels, selecting the most cost-effective carrier service, calculating routes, and much more.

 Work with a 3PL